-To enter the date of death of either the taxpayer or the spouse in the TaxAct® program:
+To enter the date of death for the taxpayer or spouse in the TaxAct® program: